pragdave/codekata/source/_posts/2013-12-31-codekata-how-it-started.markdown

 <!-- more -->

-This all starts with the way RubLog, some blogging software I once wrote.
+This all starts with RubLog, some blogging software I once wrote.
 I wanted to experiment how it does searching (but this isn’t an article about searching, or about bit twiddling.
 Trust me).
 Because I eventually wanted to use cosine-based comparisons to find similar